Marcus Buckley

-Early years
+Early life

 Buckley was born in Fort Worth, Texas.
 He graduated from Eastern Hills High School in Fort Worth, where he played for the Eastern Hills Highlanders high school football team.

-College football
+College career

 Buckley accepted an athletic scholarship to attend Texas A&M University, and played for the Texas A&M Aggies football team from 1989 to 1992.
-He was recognized as a consensus first-team All-American at linebacker in 1992.
+He was recognized as a unanimous All-American at linebacker in 1992.